 State 1 represents the historic range of variability for this ecological site.
 This state no longer exists due to the ubiquitous naturalization of non-native species in the Mojave Desert.
 Periodic drought and rare fire were the natural disturbances influencing this ecological site.
-Fire would have been a very rare occurrence due to the lack of a continuous fine fuel layer (Minnich 2003, Webb et al. 1987).
-Blackbrush is killed by moderate to severe fire, and the historic fire return interval is suggested to be upwards of 100 years (Webb et al. 1987, Brooks et al. 2007, Abella et al. 2009).
-With the absence of non-native species to fuel recurrent fires, this long fire-return interval allowed for recovery to pre-burn densities.
-Joshua tree suffers high mortality in response to fire (Minnich 2003; DeFalco et al. 2010), but the long historic fire return intervals allowed for recovery to pre-burn densities.
-Data for this State does not exist, but it would have been similar to State 2, except with only native species present.
+Fire would have been a very rare occurrence due to the lack of a continuous fine fuel layer between shrubs (Webb 1987, Brooks et al. 2007).
+Creosote bush is generally killed by fire, and is slow to re-colonize burned areas due to specific recruitment requirements (Brown and Minnich 1986, Brooks et al. 2007, Steers and Allen 2011).
+Creosote bush communities in the Mojave desert may resemble the natural range of variation found in pre-fire conditions in terms of species composition in as little as nineteen years (Engel and Abella 2011), but creosote communities in the Colorado Desert may show little recovery after 30 years (Steers and Allen 2011).
+The timing and severity of fire, as well as post-fire climate conditions determines trajectories of recovery (Brown and Minnich 1986, Steers and Allen 2011).
+Joshua tree suffers high mortality after fire, (Minnich 2003; DeFalco et al. 2010), but with the very long fire return intervals characteristic of the Historic State, recovery to pre-burn densities would have occurred.
+Data for this State does not exist, but dynamics and composition would have been similar to State 2, except with only native species present.
 See State 2 narrative for more detailed information.